notsag-dev/eg/README.md

 ### Add new cheat sheet examples
 Add them to `app/tools_info.json`.
 Remember to also add some keywords to them so that they are retrieved when searching by keywords.

-The examples may have parameters which will be asked for when executed.
+The examples may have parameters which will be asked for when being executed.
 Add parameters using double curly braces, for example:

 `find . -name {{keyword}}`